Explore UCD

 • 2017-18 Winners: Nina Carroll and Anna L. Blix

-Tom Garvin Award
+The Tom Garvin Medal

-This prize is named in honour of Professor Emeritus of Political Science at UCD, Tom Garvin.
-The annual award takes the form of a letter presented to the student(s) who achieves the highest grade for their thesis submitted in SPIRe’s Advanced Seminar.
-The prize may be awarded to up to five students.
-In the rare case that more than five students meet the prize criterion, overall Stage Four grade point averages will be considered.
+The prize may be awarded to up to three students.
+In the rare case that more than three students meet the prize criterion, overall Stage Four grade point averages will be considered.

 • 2020-21 Winner: Elizabeth Higgins